iogrids/Tutorials-Guides/cherrypy-using-jinja-templates.md

 ---

-# Using the variables from the python file in the HTML file
+# Using For loop in jinja template to get values from the python dictionary

 ```
 <h1>{{ salutation }} {{ target }}</h1>